 How to start an apprenticeship scheme

-Despite recent negative press coverage about the number of apprenticeships dropping in the past twelve months, there has never been a better time to start a scheme.
-The Government is pushing to create three million apprenticeship places by 2020, resulting in the introduction of the apprenticeship levy and other initiatives for businesses to get on board.
-Research has shown that apprenticeships bring numerous business benefits, including making it more profitable.
+Research has shown that apprenticeships bring numerous business benefits to businesses, including making it more profitable.
 The National Apprenticeship Service claims that apprenticeships increase business productivity by £214 per week, and vastly improve staff retention rates; as staff who have started from the ground upwards (with training) are more likely to remain loyal to the business.
 Other benefits include reduced recruitment costs, improved customer services results and tangible financial returns on investment.

 So how do you start a scheme, and what are the key things you need to know?